MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 category: Unpublished
 ---

-At the end of your first mob programming session it is important to do a post mob retrospective.
-This is where everyone who just participated in the mobbing session get's to share how they found it and put forward suggestions on what to change next time.
+For a new mob, it is important to do a post mob retrospective when starting out.
+This is where everyone who participated in mobbing get's to share how they found it and put forward suggestions on what to change next time.

 Your first post mob retro should not take too long - try keep it under 15 minutes.

 ## Start with an easy question